 Growing innovation and designing requires world class testing and validation to support it.
 For example, testing the stress forces on a car involved in a collision or even a small piece of metal under high stress and temperature recording can easily become a safety hazard.
 Even designs within electrical and magnetic companies become potentially dangerous to human life.
 Opting for simulation avoids the risks of those potential dangers.
 How would you measure the strength of a material without breaking it or without a safety certification procedure?
 Simulation is the quickest and safest answer.

 Simulation can be used in many contexts such as simulation of technology, safety engineering, performance and optimization, aerospace and mostly in places concerned with mechanics and fluids which KETIV’s Engineers are highly skilled in.
-Simulation fits usually everywhere and in most stages of product engineering.
+It fits usually everywhere and in most stages of product engineering.
 It provides great value and helps optimize data right from the research stage to the end stage of validation and testing.
 To sum up, investing in simulation will plant a seed for your successes tomorrow.